butwhy0877/me-and-the-boi/README.md

 # the idea
 a card battle game thing

+# nowgoal
+make this into a discord bot
 # endgoal
 - make the systems works(literally)
 - maybe get a (pen)tablet